Skip to Main Content

 Use OR in a search to:

-• connect two or more similar concepts (synonyms)
+• Connect two or more similar concepts (synonyms)

 These two circles combine to represent the result set for this search.
-It is a big set because either of the terms are valid using the OR operator.
+It is a big set because either can be present in the result.

 Using NOT